AndPuQing/Papilot/README.md

 Enter to start deployment:
 ```

+> Under the windows terminal, only localhost can be deployed, you should run in wsl

 ### Linux

-run the setup script.
+Run the `setup.sh` script or run the python script`python setup.py(recommend)`.
 The inference model will be configured.

-or run the python script.

 ```shell
 Models available: